biocore/qiime/doc/scripts/beta_diversity_through_plots.rst

 		Run in parallel where available [default: False]
 	-e, `-`-seqs_per_sample
-		Depth of coverage for even sampling [default: None] `-`-suppress_distance_histograms
+		Depth of coverage for even sampling [default: None] `-`-suppress_2d_plots
-		Do not generate distance histograms [default: False] `-`-suppress_2d_plots
 		Do not generate 2D plots [default: False] `-`-suppress_3d_plots
 		Do not generate 3D plots [default: False]
 	-O, `-`-jobs_to_start
 		Number of jobs to start.
-NOTE: you must also pass -a to run in parallel, this defines the number of jobs to be started if and only if -a is passed [default: 1]
+NOTE: you must also pass -a to run in parallel, this defines the number of jobs to be started if and only if -a is passed [default: 2]

 **Output:**